-Accordingly, we have today issued an open letter, addressed to all political parties and candidates participating in the current general election.
-In it, we call for a single, simple, commitment: that you will act as early as possible in the term of the next Dáil to establish a Citizens' Convention for a Post-Carbon Ireland.
+Secondly, we would like to draw your attention to an open letter which we addressed to all political parties and candidates during the recent general election campaign.
+In it, we called for a single, simple, commitment: that the new government, of whatever political complexion, would act as early as possible in this Dáil term to establish a Citizens' Convention for a Post-Carbon Ireland.

 The full letter, explaining and motivating this request, and including the names and affiliations of all twenty nine signatories, is attached below.
+A public petition in support of this call has (with minimal exposure or promotion) already gathered over 800 signatures.
+Further information is available at the website documenting the initiative.